- What Is It?

 What Are Type 2 Diabetes Symptoms?

 Type 2 diabetes may have no symptoms.
-Symptoms of type 2 diabetes are similar in men, in women, and in children.
+Symptoms of type 2 diabetes are similar in men, women, and in children.

 Common symptoms and signs of type 2 diabetes include: